A reader asks:

-While trying to lure another cat into my yard with food (he's been abandoned and I got him a spot in the shelter), I discovered a tiny female.
-She is 7-to-10-month-old kitten, or could be full-grown, I can't tell.
+While trying to lure another cat into my yard with food (he’s been abandoned and I got him a spot in the shelter), I discovered a tiny female.
+She is 7- to 10-month-old kitten, or could be full-grown, I can’t tell.
 Light, 5 to 7 pounds.
 Spine easily felt and ribs, too.
 Her hips stick out, dirty feet, small cut.
-Doubtful of her stray status since she is SO AFFECTIONATE and purrs.
+Doubtful of her stray status because she is so affectionate and purrs.

 I would have kept her inside, but she either has kittens or is about to (nipples large and showing).
 How do you identify a stray with certainty?
 If she is a stray I will take her in.